markdingo/netstring/README.md

 To demonstrate the benefits of "keyed" netstrings, say you want to encode Name, Age, Country and Height as netstrings to be transmitted to a remote service?
-With standard netstrings you'd have to agree on the positional order for each value, say netstring #0 for Name, #1 for Age and so on.
+With standard netstrings you'd have to agree on the positional order for each value, say netstring #0 for Name, netstring #1 for Age and so on.

 Here is what that series of netstrings looks like: